Zensei

 Personal Details

-- I have been studying the martial arts since 1970, and have 35+ years of study
+- I have been studying the martial arts since 1970, and have 36+ years of study with senseis from many karate styles

-- I have studied Japanese Goju, Okinawan Goju, Shotokan and Koryu Uchinadi
+- I also trained in Shotokan and Koryu Uchinadi

-- I have been an avid reader of Zen and Buddhist literature my whole life
+- I have been an avid reader of Zen and Buddhist literature since I was a teenager

 - In 2005, I finally found a fully qualified Buddhist teacher and began formal studies